Fixation times on directed graphs: Discussion

 \section{Discussion}

+A decade ago, a foundational work by Diaz et.~al.~showed that fixation time on any undirected population structure is \short{}~\cite{diaz2014approximating}.
+This result enabled extensive computational exploration of the landscape of all undirected graphs that later lead to several inspiring research outputs~\cite{hindersin2015most,moller2019exploring,Allen_Lippner_Chen_Fotouhi_Momeni_Yau_Nowak_2017,goldberg2019asymptotically,tkadlec2021fast}.
+It is our hope that by enabling computational exploration of population structures with some (or all) one-way connections, this work will serve the same purpose.

 Studying the evolutionary dynamics in spatially structured populations is notoriously hard.
-An important aspect is to understand the fixation time of a newly occurring mutant.
+In this work we consider one of the simplest possible dynamics, namely the classic Moran Birth-death process, and we analyze the fixation time of a newly occurring mutant.
 When the fixation time is exponentially long, the process is expensive to simulate, and moreover various commonly studied quantities such as fixation probability are largely irrelevant.
 It is thus paramount to delineate settings in which the fixation time is ``relatively \short{}'', as opposed to being ``exceedingly long.''

+It is known~\cite{diaz2014approximating} that the fixation time is fast, provided that all interactions among the individuals are two-way.
+However, many relevant population structures include one-way interactions.
+In meta-population dynamics, an upstream deme could seed a downstream deme.
+In somatic evolution, cellular differentiation could be irreversible.
+In an age structured population there is the one way arrow of time.

-In this work, we consider spatial structures in which some (or all) edges are one-way.
+In this work, we therefore consider spatial structures in which some (or all) interactions are one-way.
 It is known that on such structures the fixation time can be exceedingly long \cite{diaz2016absorption}.
-Nevertheless, here we present three results which indicate that fixation times on spatial structures with one-way edges are often \short{}.
+Nevertheless, here we present three results which indicate that fixation times on spatial structures with one-way connections are often \short{}.

 First, we prove that on any population structure the fixation time is \short{}, provided that the mutant fitness advantage $r$ exceeds a certain threshold value $r^\star$ (see \cref{thm:r-infty}).
 In the special case when the population structure is represented by a regular graph, the threshold value simplifies to $r^\star =1$, and we recover a known result that the fixation time on regular graphs is short for all $r\ge 1$ \cite{diaz2016absorption}.
 As another corollary, for any Eulerian graph whose degrees are sandwiched between $\delta$ and $\Delta$ we can set $r^\star=\Delta/\delta$ (see \cref{thm:eulerian}).